The calm before the storm: OC Transpo Winter Readiness

 During the storm

-Before each snow event, OC Transpo closely monitors weather conditions and may adjust service depending on the severity of each event.
+Before each winter event, OC Transpo closely monitors weather conditions and may adjust service depending on the severity of each event.

 When snow begins to fall, we work closely with numerous City departments to minimize transit disruptions.
 For example, Public Works will prioritize snow clearing on as many bus routes as possible.
 They also help keep transitway stations and park and rides clear.